 I have tried every anti-aging serum and cream out there.
 I’ve actually been using a high-end skincare regimen since I was in my tweens, thanks to my momma and grandmother, who taught me to care for my skin.
 The problem I have had in the past 10 years is that most serums and creams have a botanical extract or preservative I cannot use.

-For the last few years, I’ve tried out my list of safe anti-aging products on my SkinSafe and ACDS CAMP lists.
+For the last few years, I’ve tried out a wide variety of safe anti-aging products on my SkinSafe and ACDS CAMP lists.
 The problem is they have caused me lots of trouble.
 I learned that I am sensitive to Niacinamide.
-There’s no real connection that I can find in my Allergic Contact Dermatitis allergens; I cannot tolerate it.
-You’ll find that too, some things that are awesome for me and safe for us, you can’t tolerate.
+There’s no real connection that I can find in my Allergic Contact Dermatitis allergens; I cannot tolerate them.
+You’ll find that, too, some things that are awesome for me and safe for us you can’t tolerate.
 That’s normal for everyone, not just those of us with Allergic Contact Dermatitis.

 Minimal routine was working for me

 I even went completely minimal and used a double cleanse and simple moisturizer combined with a facial sunscreen.
 It was fine, and I was doing great with that.
 But that yearn for anti-aging and help with the wrinkles I was beginning to see still there.
 I had an appointment with my dermatologist for a skin cancer check (PSA here – if you haven’t had your skin check this year – make your appointment!!
 My friend Dana tells me this every year, and I am so thankful for her Melanoma story, and it prompts me to check and double-check!).

 While at the dermatologist, I asked her if I would be a candidate for retinoid Tretinoin as an anti-aging treatment.
 My teens have used it, and once seeing the ingredients and noting it on my SkinSafe list as safe for me, I was anxious to hear her thoughts.
 She said YES!
 That would be a great option for you to try.
 Enter major happy face.